Dataport/polar/packages/core/README.md

 It depends on the client how exactly the initialization will take place for the embedding programmer.
 However, the core mechanism remains the same.

-The exported default object is an extended masterportalAPI, adding the `addPlugins` and extending the `createMap` functions.
-For masterportalAPI details, [see their repository](https://bitbucket.org/geowerkstatt-hamburg/masterportalapi/src/master/).
+The exported default object is an extended masterportalApi, adding the `addPlugins` and extending the `createMap` functions.
+For masterportalApi details, [see their repository](https://bitbucket.org/geowerkstatt-hamburg/masterportalapi/src/master/).

 To be able to see the map in production mode, the imported stylesheet has to have the property `data-polar`.
 The value can be chosen arbitrarily. ⚠️ Deprecated.
 The new field 'stylePath' should be used instead.